mad1982max/CrackYour1TI/React_HIGH.md

 Objects with key 'type' as required key.
 Other keys are optional

-# 51 What is React Router?

-HIGH

-- What hooks does React Router have
+# 51 What hooks does React Router (v6) have

-useHref
-useInRouterContext
-useLinkClickHandler
-useLinkPressHandler
-useLocation
-useMatch
-useNavigate
-useNavigationType
-useOutlet
-useOutletContext
-useParams
-useResolvedPath
-useRoutes
-useSearchParams
+useHref, useInRouterContext, useLinkClickHandler, useLinkPressHandler, useLocation, useMatch, useNavigate, useNavigationType, useOutlet, useOutletContext, useParams, useResolvedPath, useRoutes, useSearchParams

-- How React Router is different from history library?
+# 52 How React Router is different from history library?

 React Router is a wrapper around the history library which handles interaction with the browser's window.history with its browser and hash histories.